-This easy oatmeal raisin cookie recipe makes 24 delicious, homemade cookies!
-Butter, oats, brown sugar, and the perfect spices come together for the best oatmeal raisin cookie.
+An easy oatmeal raisin cookie recipe with a hint of cinnamon.
+Makes 24 delicious, homemade cookies!
+Butter, oats, brown sugar, pecans, and the perfect spices come together for the best pecan oatmeal raisin cookies.

 Cookies are the perfect size for snacking [or smashing 🙂 ] and perfectly portable.
 You can literally take them with you just about anywhere.